 - Incident Response – When a breach does occur, you need to address the attack immediately, contain it, and remediate the threat.
 Having a trusted, expert incident response team to stop, fix, and an ongoing incident response plan to keep your data secure.

-- Third Party Risk Management/Vendor Risk Management – Ensure third-party partners are aligned with your organization’s risk controls.
+- Third Party Risk Management (TPRM)/Vendor Risk Management – Ensure third-party partners are aligned with your organization’s risk controls.
 Vendors and contractors serve as an extension of your group.
 They represent you and should operate under your business requirements.
 HALOCK can help build and manage a specific program for your environment.

 - Risk Assessments – Regulations require your safeguards be reasonable to your organization, customers, and partners.
 With many frameworks available, how do you establish your acceptable risk?
 The Duty of Care Risk Assessment (DoCRA) helps you define a balanced security strategy factoring in compliance and safeguards based on your specific business and objectives.